Clive’s Gardening Services

-Regular clients to pay on day of completion of works.
+Regular clients to pay on the day of completion of works.
 (Cash or BACS)

 All skips for the removal of green waste are to be ordered and paid for by the client.

-Completed maintenance visits need to be paid for on day of completion of work.
-CGS will not return to do another maintenance visit until the previous visits account has been settled.
-If the client is in continuous payment arrears CGS reserve the right to cancel the client’s maintenance visits.
+All completed work needs to be paid for on the day of completion of work.
+CGS will not return to do another maintenance visit until the previous invoice has been settled.

-For payments 1-month overdue interest will be charged at 8% plus the Bank of England base rate from the date the work was carried out.
+For payments, 7 days overdue interest will be charged at 8% plus the Bank of England base rate from the date the work was carried out.

 No two special offers can be combined.

-- The client will pay any extra works, or costs due to unknown difficulties or changes, which are not within the estimate.
+- The client will pay for any extra work, or costs due to unknown difficulties or changes, which are not within the estimate.
 Final parking charges will be added if applicable.

 - In the event it is necessary to institute legal recovery of the outstanding sum, the client will be liable to pay CGS’s legal fees in full.

 - If the delivery date of goods is delayed by the customer, CGS reserves the right to charge the client the daily labour rate for all staff on site until the material arrives.